Cutting a Circle Out of a Picture on a PowerPoint Slide Using Merge Shapes

 - Release the mouse button first and then release Shift.
 This should create a perfect circle.

-- Select the circle, click the Drawing Tools Format tab in the Ribbon and select Shape Fill.
+- Select the circle, click the Drawing Tools Format, Drawing Format or Shape Format tab in the Ribbon and select Shape Fill.
 A drop-down menu appears.

 - From the menu, select No Fill.
 Because the circle has no fill, you’ll need to select it by clicking its edge.

-- Drag the circle (by its edge) over the area of the picture that you wish to cut out.
+- Drag the circle (by its edge) over the area of the picture that you want to cut out.
 You can also use your arrow keys to move the circle.

-Step 3: Select the picture and the circle and merge shapes
+Step 3: Select the picture and the circle and merge the shapes

-To select the picture and the circle and then merge shapes:
+To select the picture and then the circle and merge the shapes:

 - Click the picture.